Hwesta/photos-album-scraper/README.md

 ## Goal

-Write a script that can export a Google Photos album into human-readable HTML, CSS and Javascript that I can host anywhere.
+Write a script that can export a Google Photos album into human-readable HTML and locally stored images.

-I couldn't find any projects that did this already (but please let me know if I missed any).

-Project left un-licensed (and thus copyrighted) until it actually does something.
+## Installation

+I wrote this for myself, so the installation assumes you have a Python development environment.
+Only tested on Python 3.10

+1. Checkout repo
+1. `pipenv install`
+1. `pipenv run ./scraper.py`

+## Running

+Typical usage: `pipenv run ./scraper.py --fetch <URL> --download --render --output-directory <PATH>`

+`--fetch` fetches the album info from a public URL and parses it.  \
+`--download` downloads all images in the album to `output-directory`.  \
+`--render` creates a HTML page with all the images, text and maps in `output-directory`.

+Further options are available with `-h` or `--help`